samus-io/tablab-steps/steps/7LZ3B1HxswlWjSDXRDVcV3wgA98hK5OTHrO/en/README.md

 * Regular scans for these files assist in detecting exposed backups and applying appropriate security actions.

-## Recommended security approaches

-* **Storing backups on dedicated backup services or isolated infrastructure** minimizes accidental exposure by ensuring they're kept away from exposed environments.
-* **Strict access permission management** reduces exposure risks, specifically by adhering to the principle of least privilege, allowing only authorized users to access backup files.
-* **Protecting backups with encryption** guarantees that even if unauthorized access occurs, the data remains protected and unreadable.

-## Finding hidden files using brute-force
+### Discovering hidden files of any type through brute-force offensive techniques

+* Malicious users frequently employ brute-force methods to guess file names and paths by sending numerous requests with a customized wordlist.
-* `wfuzz` is a powerful tool used to brute-force file and directory names in web applications, helping uncover hidden or unlinked resources.
+* The command-line tool named `wfuzz` is commonly used to brute-force directories and files in web applications, helping uncover hidden or unlinked resources.
-* The following command uses `wfuzz` to brute-force potential hidden files or directories at a specified URL:
+* As a demonstrative example, the command below uses `wfuzz` to attempt discovery of hidden files or directories under the specified path `/` by replacing `FUZZ` with entries from the wordlist `common.txt`, while ignoring `404 Not Found` responses:

   ```bash
   wfuzz -c -w common.txt --hc 404 <url>/FUZZ